Consuelo Alba | WFF Executive Director & Co-Founder

 Marisa was born and raised in Watsonville.
 She has an Arts and Cultural Management degree and loves to use her skills and passion for the arts to make a lasting impact in her community.
 Marisa also works with Arte del Corazón and is a grant equity ambassador for the Arts Council Santa Cruz County.
 In her own words: "Working towards a more equitable arts sector that is accessible for people who have been historically marginalized is the heart of my pursuits.”

-Edwardo Rojas | Live event production coordinator for WFF.
+Edwardo Rojas | Live Event Production Coordinator

 Owner of XXIII HRS music promotion company, co-owner of Watsonville Music, and founding member & bassist of the Watsonville-based band Pop Bottle Bombers.
-As a local promotor, Buffalo has presented dozens of live acts & DJ’s in Watsonville, including Celso Piña, Sonora Dinamita, Adán Jodorowsky, La Plebe, Gabriela Penka, Buyepongo, and others.
+As a local promotor, Edwardo has presented dozens of live acts & DJ’s in Watsonville, including Celso Piña, Sonora Dinamita, Adán Jodorowsky, La Plebe, Gabriela Penka, Buyepongo, and others.

 BOARD OF DIRECTORS

-Yazmin Herrera | Board President
+Dr. Rebecca Hernandez | Board President

-Ron Sandidge | Board Vice President
+Ron Sandidge | Board Member

-Christina Cuevas | Board Member
+Brenda Avila-Hanna | Board Member - Secretary

 Huve Rivas | Board Member